 Roland Levinsky Building

-In 2007, our prestigious flagship Roland Levinsky building welcomed students, staff and visitors inside for the first time.
-With forward-looking teaching spaces, a new home for the Faculty of Arts, the University's student information gateway and Peninsula Arts, it’s a striking focal point for the University and city alike.
-Facilities include a cinema, lecture theatres, a gallery, restaurant, office space, general teaching areas, incubation space and facilities for graphics, fine arts, 3D design, and architecture.
+In 2007, our prestigious flagship Roland Levinsky Building welcomed students, staff and visitors inside for the first time.
+With forward-looking teaching spaces, a new home for the Faculty of Arts and The Arts Institute, it’s a striking focal point for the University and city alike.
+Facilities include a cinema, lecture theatres, a gallery, restaurant, office space, general teaching areas and facilities for graphics, fine arts, 3D design, and architecture.

-The 12,711m2 building was part-funded by the EC's European Regional Development Fund and South West Regional Development Agency.
+The 12,711 square meter building was part-funded by the EC's European Regional Development Fund and South West Regional Development Agency.
 Concept designers for the project were Danish architects, Henning Larsens Tegnestue, based in Copenhagen.
 Executive architects were Building Design Partnership, from the practice's Bristol office, who progressed the concept design through to completion.